trental/Project-1-Flash-Cards/README.md

 **Deck Entry / Edit**

 - Add New Deck
+- Delete Deck
 - Add New Cards
+- Delete Cards
-- Modify Existing Cards
+- Modify Existing Front / Back / Score of Cards

 **Card Presentation and Scoring**

 - Card scoring tiers from 1 (unknown) to 5 (immediate recall)
 - Adaptive presentation based on score, customizable by Deck
-- Show card front and recall Back, or reverse
+- Show card front / recall Back, or reverse to show card back / recall front

 ## Technologies Used